Student Petitions to the Subcommittee on Academic Standards

 - Depending on the circumstances, it may be relevant to have other college officials, such as other faculty members, administrators or Resident Advisor, respond to the Subcommittee.
 Responses are only appropriate when that person has pertinent information.

-- Only responses from officials of the college will be used by the Subcommittee.
+- Only responses from officials of the college and health care providers will be used by the Subcommittee.
 Statements from family members, roommates, and/or friends cannot be considered.

 NOTE: A course withdrawal is considered a course attempted, but not completed and may affect a student's satisfactory quantitative progress toward the degree, as stated in the Academic Expectations Section of the Academic Policies and Procedures Chapter of the Bulletin.